 The official UK Covid-19 alert level has moved to level 4, which means changes needed to be implemented and fast, though this time around we shouldn’t be expecting any easing of the newly placed restrictions any time soon.
 The Prime Minister has stated that we should expect these changes to stay in place for around six months, taking us past the festive period; a time that is normally a key part to many pubs and bars staying in business throughout the UK.

 This news does seem to point towards trouble for many businesses in the hospitality sector, but if these changes were not put into effect, the risk of lives would continue to go on and that is something this country cannot allow.
-Furthermore, it was announced yesterday that the plan to get spectators back into live sports arenas from the start of October has been paused with immediate effect.
+Furthermore, it was announced yesterday that the plan to get spectators back into live sports arenas from the start of October has been paused with immediate effect, forcing Arsenal football club to make 55 staff redundant.

 The future of the UK hospitality sector in doubt